Survey Results - Trainee feedback on Taylor Vinters

 Managing partners: Ed Turner, Matt Meyer

-Other offices: London, Oxford, Singapore, New York
+Other offices: London, Cambridge, Oxford, New York and Singapore

 Perks: 25 days’ holiday plus the option to buy additional holiday, pension, private medical insurance, life assurance, season ticket loan, medical cash plan, recognition scheme, busy social calendar, wellbeing programme.